LaunchCodeEducation/java-web-development/src/assignments/tech-jobs-persistent.rst

 Fork and clone the starter code from the `techjobs persistent repository <https://github.com/LaunchCodeEducation/java-web-dev-techjobs-persistent>`__.

 You won't be able to run your application yet.
+If you try it, you'll likely see a host of errors relating to the Spring Data annotations and classes.
+Some of these have already been added but the dependency has not yet been defined.
-You'll need to complete :ref:`Part1 <tech-jobs-persistent-pt1>` before you can check out the app in the browser.
-That said, it's a good idea to get familiar with the classes and templates even before you're able to execute ``bootRun``.
+That will be one of your tasks.
+You'll need to complete :ref:`Part1 <tech-jobs-persistent-pt1>` before you can check out the project running in the browser.

+That said, it's a good idea to scan the classes and templates even before you're able to execute ``bootRun``.
+Take a gander at the ``Job`` class.
+It will look somewhat similar to the model in :ref:`Tech Jobs (MVC Edition) <tech-jobs-mvc>`, with a few key differences.

 We're no longer using a csv file to load job data, instead, we'll be creating new Job objects via a user form.
 The Job data will be stored in a MySQL database that you'll setup in :ref:`Part 1 <tech-jobs-persistent-pt1>` of this assignment.